cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/procedure.rst

 .. highlight:: console

 This interface supports sending calls to the methods of an Application’s Procedures.
-See the :ref:`CDAP Client HTTP API <http-restful-api-cdap-client>` for how to control the life cycle of Procedures.
+See the :ref:`http-restful-api-lifecycle` for how to control the life cycle of Procedures.

 Executing Procedures